 '16.8.2 Notices of motion Except for motions which may be moved without notice under paragraph 16.8.5 below, written notice of every motion must be delivered to the Chief Executive not later than 10:30am on the eleventh calendar day before the Council meeting.
 Written notice must be signed by the Member intending to move the motion and at least one other.
 Other than at the annual budget meeting for which no notices of motions shall be accepted, a maximum of four motions shall be accepted for debate at an Ordinary Meeting of the Council under this standing order.
 The motions available at each meeting will be allocated annually by the Chairman in advance of the Annual Meeting in accordance with the following rules: - (i) A group which has a majority of seats on the Council shall be allocated 2 motions at each meeting where motions are allowed. - (ii) The remaining motions shall be allocated to other groups in proportion to the proportion of opposition seats held by that group.
 Where exact proportionality cannot be achieved the Chairman shall have regard to broad proportionality and to the number of motions received by a group in preceding years.
 If any Group does not take its allocation of motions at a meeting there will be no reallocation to another Group.
 If there are two or more independent members then they shall be considered as a group for the purposes of this rule only.'
-9. Appointments to Outside Bodies That Appendix 3 of the constitution is updated with the revised list at Appendix 2 of the report.
-13. To receive the Leader's report of Cabinet Issues Councillor Finch, the Leader of the Council, presented a report concerning matters considered by Cabinet since the last Council meeting. • Members asked questions of the relevant Cabinet Members details of which are available on the audio recording of the meeting It having been moved by Councillor Finch and seconded by Councillor Bentley it was Resolved That the report be received.
+1. Appointments to Outside Bodies That Appendix 3 of the constitution is updated with the revised list at Appendix 2 of the report.
+1 To receive the Leader's report of Cabinet Issues - 3 Councillor Finch, the Leader of the Council, presented a report concerning matters considered by Cabinet since the last Council meeting. - Members asked questions of the relevant Cabinet Members details of which are available on the audio recording of the meeting It having been moved by Councillor Finch and seconded by Councillor Bentley it was Resolved That the report be received.

-14. Written Questions The published answers to the 24 written questions submitted in accordance with Standing Order 16.12.1 were noted as follows: 1.
-By Councillor Pond of the Cabinet Member for Education What proposals are there to make good the shortfall in bus provision caused by:
+1 Clarification of answers provided in response to the written questions asked 4 by Members of the Council The published answers to the 24 written questions submitted in accordance with Standing Order 16.12.1 were noted as follows: 1.
+By Councillor Pond of the Cabinet Member for Education 'What proposals are there to make good the shortfall in bus provision caused by: